Dave031387/TextTemplateProcessor/README.md

 - ***Locater*** - This class is shared by many of the other classes described here.
 It is used for keeping track of the current location in the text template file that is being processed.
 - ***TemplateLoader*** - This class manages the reading, parsing, and validation of the text template file.
-- ***SegmentHeaderParser*** - Parses and validates segment header lines in the text template file and saves the segment names and control information.
+- ***SegmentHeaderParser*** - Parses and validates segment header lines in the text template file and saves the segment names and segment options.
 - ***TextLineParser*** - Parses and validates text lines in the text template file and saves the indent control information and text for each line.
 - ***TokenProcessor*** - Parses and validates the tokens contained on the text lines in the text template file and saves the token names.
 This class is also called to replace tokens with generated text in the generated output file.
 - ***NameValidater*** - Validates *Segment* names and token names to ensure that they are valid.
 - ***DefaultSegmentNameGenerator*** - Used for generating default names for *Segments* whose names are either missing or invalid in the text template file.
-- ***IndentProcessor*** - Maintains the proper indentation of generated text lines based on the control information that was retrieved from the segment headers and the indent control information found on the text lines of the text template file.
+- ***IndentProcessor*** - Maintains the proper indentation of generated text lines based on the *First Time Indent* option that was retrieved from the segment headers and the indent control information found on the text lines of the text template file.
 - ***ServiceLocater*** - This class implements a basic *Inversion of Control* container used for resolving class dependencies in the
   ***Text Template Processor*** class library.
 It uses the [***BasicIoC***](https://github.com/Dave031387/BasicIoC) package.

 ## Template Files
 ### Introduction
-A template file is a specially formatted text file that can be used as the basis for generating other text files.
+A template file is a specially formatted text file that can be used as a "blueprint" for generating other text files.
 In the case of the ***Text
 Template Processor*** class library, the template files are made up of one or more *Segments*.
 Each *Segment* begins with a segment header line followed by one or more text lines.
 A text line can contain zero or more named token placeholders.
 Each named token is replaced with the appropriate text value when the output file is being generated.